The Sleeping Cardinal

-The Sleeping Cardinal, also known as Sherlock Holmes' Fatal Hour in the United States, is a 1931 British mystery film directed by Leslie S. Hiscott and starring Arthur Wontner and Ian Fleming.
-The film is an adaptation of the Sherlock Holmes stories by Arthur Conan Doyle.
-Although it is not based on any one particular story, the film draws inspiration from "The Empty House" and "The Final Problem".
-The film is the first in the 1931–1937 film series starring Wontner as Sherlock Holmes.
-It is unrelated to the Basil Rathbone series of Sherlock Holmes films that began in the late 1930s.
+The Sleeping Cardinal (U.S. title: Sherlock Holmes' Fatal Hour) is a 1931 British mystery film directed by Leslie S. Hiscott and starring Arthur Wontner and Ian Fleming.
+The film is an adaptation, by Hiscott, H. Fowler Mear and Cyril Twyford, of the Sherlock Holmes stories by Arthur Conan Doyle.
+Although it is not based on any one particular story, it draws inspiration from "The Empty House" and "The Final Problem".
+The film is the first in the 1931–1937 series starring Wontner as Holmes.

 The film was produced at Twickenham Studios in London with sets designed by art director James A. Carter.

 Plot

 In London, young diplomatic attaché Ronnie Adair, is playing bridge when he is called to a meeting with Professor Moriarty and blackmailed into transporting counterfeit money to Paris in his diplomatic pouch.
 Adair's concerned sister calls for the assistance of Sherlock Holmes and Dr. Watson to investigate the reasons for her brother's gambling excesses and depressed moods.
 After Adair dies from an apparent suicide, Holmes deduces Moriarty's involvement from a trail of clues.